Use Cases

 And importantly, the control versus test lines fluctuated throughout the experiment.

-That fluctuation is normal and expected.
+That Fluctuation is Normal and Expected.

 One of the biggest mistakes inexperienced marketers make is assuming the winning campaign should outperform every single day.
 In reality, especially inside AI-driven systems like Performance Max, volatility exists because the platform is continuously reallocating spend, testing inventory, adjusting auction participation, and optimizing across changing user behavior patterns.
 What matters is directional performance over time and whether the statistical confidence becomes strong enough to confirm the lift is real instead of random variance.